1) The Magellan Journey/By Design

 Register your project at the beginning of the semester that your grant starts, and re-register every semester you work on the project.

 Fulfill compliance requirements for projects involving human or animal subjects and/or research abroad.

-To get paid: submit your timesheets and iTAMS every week in a timely manner.
-See above for instructions.
+To get paid: submit your hours every week in a timely manner.
+This requires BOTH the Magellan Guarantee timesheets AND UofSC's Time/Labor Management System See above for instructions.

 Attend monthly program meetings and/or professional development workshops as directed.

-Present your research at Discover USC with a poster.
+Present your research at Discover UofSC with a poster.
 Be sure to register by the deadline.

 Complete a 1-2 page project report [pdf].

-NOTE: All Magellan Guarantee recipients are encouraged to publish their work in Caravel, USC's undergraduate research journal.
+NOTE: All Magellan Guarantee recipients are encouraged to publish their work in Caravel, UofSC's undergraduate research journal.